edwincitox/gclonebot/README.md

 > group_ids = your telegram group ID (leave it blank if you don't want to add one).
 To get your group id, go to @MissRose_bot and type /id<br>
 > gclone_para_override = leave this empty if you don't know how to use it<br>
 3. Install [python](https://www.python.org/downloads/)
-4. open CMD and cd to the folder containing the bot
+4. cd to the folder containing the bot
 5. run `sudo pip install -r requirements.txt`
 6. cd to the telegram_gcloner folder and run : `py telegram_gcloner.py`
 7. Start your bot and you can copy your data!